 He is like a tree planted by streams of water that yields its fruit in its season, and its leaf does not wither.
 In all that he does, he prospers (Ps.
 1:3 ESV)

 A tree by the river never experiences dryness.
-Its leaves are fresh, and its fruit abundant everyday of the year.
-This is the picture of your life-whether this is your experience now is a different question.
+Its leaves are fresh, and its fruit abundant, everyday of the year.
+This is the divine picture of your life-whether this is your experience now is a different question.
 The reason why the devotional life is crucial is because it seeks to put you in a place where you live like a tree planted by the rivers of living waters, always green and fruitful.

 Why is the daily devotional time under threat?